-7.3.4 Cancellation of meetings due to unforeseen circumstances
+7.7 Cancellation of meetings due to unforeseen circumstances

-If the company needs to cancel a meeting due to weather, illness or another unforeseen event then the event will be rescheduled as soon as practicable following the cancellation and the company will alert the local community, the media and/or government etc as appropriate to confirm that the meeting has been cancelled and what alternative arrangements have been made.
+If the company needs to cancel a meeting due to weather, illness or another unforeseen event then the event will be rescheduled as soon as practicable following the cancellation and the company will alert the local community, the media and/or government etc. as appropriate to confirm that the meeting has been cancelled and what alternative arrangements have been made.

-If it is not possible to reschedule, then the company will provide a copy of the presentation materials and other relevant documents to the local administration and the company's information centres / libraries, as appropriate.
+If it is not possible to reschedule, then the company will provide a copy of the presentation materials and other relevant documents to the local administration and the company's information centres/libraries, as appropriate.

-7.4 Indigenous people consultations
+7.8 Indigenous people consultations

-The company regularly engages with representatives of indigenous people (IP) living in all districts of traditional residence and districts of traditional economic activities of Sakhalin IP irrespective of their place of residence and level of the project impact.
+The company regularly engages with representatives of indigenous people (IP) living in all districts of traditional residence and districts of traditional economic activities of Sakhalin IP irrespective of level of the project impact.

 All activities related to consultations with IP representatives are included in the Sakhalin Indigenous Minorities Development Plan (SIMDP) for 2011-2015.
 The second SIMDP as well as the first one are based on international standards related to IP and is executed in accordance with these standards.
 The requirements of the international standards that appeared following the approval of the first SIMDP in 2006 were included into the second SIMDP execution procedures and management structure.
-These new standards developed by International Financial Corporation (2006), European Bank of Reconstruction and Development (2008) and Asian Bank of Development (2010) have strengthened the requirements towards participation, consultations, and profits distribution.
-Although the SIMDP 2 went even further and reduction of the level of all impacting factors to the required hygienic norms by the edge of the SPZ;
+These new standards developed by International Financial Corporation (2006)6, European Bank of Reconstruction and Development (2008) and Asian Bank of Development (2010) have strengthened the requirements towards participation, consultations, and profits distribution.
+Although the SIMDP 2 went even further and was also developed based on the "free prior and informed consent" (FPIC) of the indigenous people, as this principle was set forth in the United Nations Declaration on the Rights of Indigenous Peoples (2007).
+Later on this requirement was endorsed by the IFC in the 2012 revision of the Performance Standards.